 This site has been developed in response to current concern about antimicrobial resistance and provides information for the public to promote appropriate use of antimicrobials.

-Welcome to the Centers for Disease Control and Prevention.
-For over 60 years, CDC has been dedicated to protecting health and promoting quality of life through the prevention and control of disease, injury, and disability.
+CDC has been dedicated to protecting health and promoting quality of life through the prevention and control of disease, injury, and disability.
 We are committed to programs that reduce the health and economic consequences of the leading causes of death and disability, thereby ensuring a long, productive, healthy life for all people.

 The Center for Infectious Disease Research and Policy (CIDRAP; "SID-wrap") is a global leader in addressing public health preparedness and emerging infectious disease response.
 Founded in 2001, CIDRAP is part of the Academic Health Center at the University of Minnesota.